pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       :arg int height: image height

-      :arg bytes samples:  an area containing all pixels of the image.
+      :arg bytes/bytearray samples:  an area containing all pixels of the image.
 Must include alpha values if specified.
-Type ``bytearray`` is also supported.

       :arg bool alpha: whether a transparency channel is included.